-Revolut France fees abroad: everything you need to know about cards, payments and withdrawals
+Is Revolut reliable in France: everything you need to know

 Can you open a Revolut account if you live in Switzerland?
 What fees should you expect?
 And what are the advantages of using this payment provider from France or across the border?
 Here’s everything you need to know.